Why reading with babies is important

 Reading stories also stimulates your baby’s imagination and helps them learn about the world around them.
 It’s a great time for you to bond with your baby and share time together too.

-- Turn the pages when you read with your baby.
+- Turn the pages slowly when you read with your baby.
 This shows your baby how to use a book.

 - Try out funny noises and sounds – play and have fun!

-- books with pictures of babies and faces
+- have pictures of babies and faces

-Here are some books your baby might enjoy:
+Here are books your baby might enjoy:

 - Aussie babies can by Magabala Books